 - advise you on whether one policy or multiple policies make the most sense for you

 - help you determine whether you should bundle a term life insurance policy with a permanent one, or even get one before the other

-- walk you through the steps of a medical exam to help you get the best rate possible
+- walk you through the steps of a medical exam

 - correctly determine which risk class you are in – and this might depend on each insurance company